- Free delivery over £40

-Emla Cream is available to buy from The Independent Pharmacy Online Doctor service, following a free consultation, to help to treat premature ejaculation (PE) in men.
-To find out more about PE and see all the available treatments, see our Online Doctor Premature Ejaculation page.
+Emla Cream is available to buy from The Independent Pharmacy, following a free consultation, to help to treat premature ejaculation (PE) in men.
+To find out more about PE and see all the available treatments, see our Advice for Premature Ejaculation page.

 Lidocaine and Prilocaine work by temporarily interrupting the pathway of signals along the nerves.
 By restricting certain chemicals from entering the nerve endings at the site of application, Emla Cream can prevent certain signals from being passed along the nerve fibres.
 This means the brain doesn’t receive these signals and therefore cannot interpret them as sensations.
 This means that Emla cream reduces feeling in the penis and therefore helps to delay ejaculation due to reduced sensitivity.

 EMLA Cream is normally prescribed to temporarily numb small areas of the skin before minor surgical procedures, however, it can also be prescribed 'off-label' to treat premature ejaculation by applying directly to the tip of the penis.